Kia e-Niro review - Interior, design and technology

 Sat-nav, stereo and infotainment

 The e-Niro’s infotainment is much like that in other higher-spec Kias, which means it’s good.
-The eight-inch touchscreen responds fairly quickly to inputs, although the screen resolution could be a little sharper.
+The entry-level 2 trim features an eight-inch touchscreen which responds fairly quickly to inputs, although the screen resolution could be a little sharper.
+Customers opting for the 3 and 4+ equipment levels benefit from an upgraded 10.25-inch display.

 The layout is fairly logical and easy to navigate, while the screen is well placed.
 There are still a few foibles –there’s one process too many for something simple, such as entering a destination into the sat-nav, and no full digital dash.
 But that is coming on updated Niro models.